zhixin9001/2021-SAA/note/tips.md

 - AWS Database Migration Service
     - helps you migrate databases to AWS quickly and securely.
     - replicate your data with high availability and consolidate databases into a petabyte-scale data warehouse by streaming data to Amazon Redshift and Amazon S3.
+    - supports Amazon S3 as the source and Kinesis as the target

 ### EC2
 - Placement groups